 Located at the southeastern tip of the State of Quintana Roo in the Yucatán Peninsula, the Banco Chinchorro Biosphere Reserve encompasses a mosaic of open water, seagrass beds, mangroves, sand beaches and coral reefs.
 It is considered one of the most outstanding marine sites in the region.

-The Barranca de Metztitlán Biosphere Reserve is a protected natural area in Hidalgo state, Mexico.
-It is known for its dramatic scenery of steep cliffs and deep winding canyons and its distinctive flora and fauna.
+The Barranca de Metztitlán Biosphere Reserve is a protected natural area in Hidalgo, Mexico.
+It is known for its dramatic scenery of steep cliffs, deep winding canyons, and distinctive flora and fauna.

-The Chamela-Cuixmala Biosphere Reserve hosts a wide variety of ecosystems that make up one of the most diverse landscapes on the Pacific coast of the Americas.
-It is important for the conservation of the wide, dry and deciduous tropical forest; considered among the world's most threatened ecosystems.
+The Chamela-Cuixmala Biosphere Reserve in Jalisco, Mexico, hosts a wide variety of ecosystems that make up one of the most diverse landscapes on the Pacific coast of the Americas.
+It is essential for conserving the vast dry and deciduous tropical forests, among the world's most threatened ecosystems.

-Cumbres de Monterrey National Park and Biosphere Reserve are located in the northern portion of the Sierra Madre Oriental range in northeastern Mexico, near the city of Monterrey, consisting of rugged terrain with steep mountains, deep canyons, rivers and waterfalls.
+Cumbres de Monterrey National Park and Biosphere Reserve is located in the northern portion of the Sierra Madre Oriental range in northeastern Mexico, near Monterrey, consisting of rugged terrain with steep mountains, deep canyons, rivers, and waterfalls.

 El Cielo Biosphere Reserve is situated in the southern part of Tamaulipas state, within the Sierra de Cucharas, a mountain range derived from the Sierra Madre.
-It protects the northernmost extension of tropical forest and cloud forest and is one of the most ecologically rich and diverse places in Mexico.
+It protects the northernmost extension of tropical and cloud forests and is one of Mexico's most ecologically rich and diverse places.